yzpt/zapmaths/README.md

 ## Access to a collected, anonymized and refactored real database sample

-* just an idea, i'm pretty focused on learning Airflow, Spark & Kafka right now.
+* just an idea, i'm quite focused on learning Airflow, Spark & Kafka right now.